Work With Us

 Step 1: Essential Reading and Viewing

-Read the Counsellor Info Pack and watch the Info Session recording.
+Read the Counsellor Info Pack and watch the Information Video.
 This ensures you have the full picture before investing time in an application.

 Step 2: Complete the Expression of Interest